 - Cassena Care at Stamford got a fine of $3,060.00 when a resident was discovered suffering from a large pressure ulcer and other skin tears.
 The DPH investigation learned that the facility staff had impermissibly allowed the resident to remain in the same position for several hours, despite having knowledge of the pressure ulcer.

 - The Villa at Stamford got fined $3,060.00 when a resident was struck in the face by a crossbar of a Hoyer Lift.
 Allegedly, during transfer into a chair the lift tilted, and its crossbar hit the resident in the face, causing a laceration above his left eye.
-Subsequent DPH investigation determined that the lift hadn’t titled, but rather, the staff improperly moved the machine.
+Subsequent DPH investigation determined that the lift hadn’t tilted, but rather, the staff improperly moved the machine.

 - Golden Hill Rehab in Milford got fined $1,080.00 after an unsupervised dementia resident walked out of the facility.
 The resident was a known elopement risk and had attempted to leave the facility on multiple prior occasions.
 DPH investigation learned the facility staff failed to make several physician-ordered monitoring checks on the resident.